 Designer Edition license holders can use the component provided to them by a XML Data Binder and Developer Bundle license holder along with the associated Liquid XML Runtime.

-Editor Edition and Starter Edition license holders may not use the generated code in anyway.
+Editor Edition and XML Community Edition license holders may not use the generated code in anyway.

 License Example 1